-Climate in Phuket is warm throughout the year.
-If it is simply heat that you are looking for from a tourist destination, then Phuket is unlikely to disappoint.
+Phuket is warm throughout the year, so if it’s just heat you’re looking for from a tourist destination, then Phuket is unlikely to disappoint.

-However, it’s a tropical island so rain can sometimes disrupt your itinerary no matter how warm it is outside.
+But it is a tropical island, after all, so rain can sometimes disrupt your itinerary no matter how warm it is outside.

 Phuket’s average annual temperature is around 83°F, about the same as the Thai average.
 It can get as low as 77°F and as high as 95°F. Phuket has an average of 2,500mm of rain falling each year, most of this will fall in the rainy season between May and October.